armbian/documentation/docs/User-Guide_Basic-Troubleshooting.md

 Note that

-- **"I know that my power supply is good" is not an objective reason to skip powering related diagnostics**
+- **"I know that my power supply is good", "it worked yesterday", "it works with a different device", etc. are not objective reasons to skip powering related diagnostics**
-- **"I know that my SD card is good" is not an objective reason to skip storage related diagnostics**
+- **"I know that my SD card is good", "it worked yesterday", "it works with a different device", etc. are not objective reasons to skip storage related diagnostics**
 - Undervoltage can cause symptoms related to SD card problems such as filesystem corruptions and data loss, so powering has to be checked first

 ### Powering notes